 We therefore infer that the detected structure is most likely a subsurface anticyclone spinning from the undercurrent.
 This structure combines extreme hypoxic conditions with a lack of a surface signature, which makes it impossible to detect from satellite data.
-Further, the limited lateral mixing between the water within and outside of the structure, as indicated by the separation of water masses in the $T_c$ -Sa diagram for P2, results in a sharp but transitory pattern of hypoxia and severe hypoxia.
-Minimum O2 concentrations in this structure recurrently fall below 20 μmol kg-1 and reach as low as 16 μmol kg-1.
-Such oxygen concentrations are lower than the climatological mean observed for the water mass located north of the glider (Figure 6, P2); this anomaly also corresponds to a dip in particle concentrations (see Supplement Figure S7a, P2).
-Both signatures suggest that, compared to the surrounding waters, this water was subject to higher levels of remineralisation, possibly occurring on the shelf.
-The largest spatial gradients at the edge of the anomaly were found between 200 and 400 m depth, with oxy-
+Further, the limited lateral mixing between the water within and outside of the structure, as indicated by the separation of water masses in the T_c - S_a diagram for P2, results in a sharp but transitory pattern of hypoxia and severe hypoxia.
+Minimum O_2 concentrations in this structure recurrently fall below 20 μmol kg-1 and reach as low as 16 μmol kg-1.
+Such O_2 concentrations are lower than the climatological mean observed for the water mass located north of the glider (Figure 6, P2); this anomaly also corresponds to a dip in particle concentrations (see Figure S7a in Supporting Information S1, P2).
+Both signatures suggest that, compared to the surrounding waters, this water was subject to higher levels of remineralization, possibly occurring on the shelf.
+The largest spatial gradients at the edge of the anomaly were found between 200 and 400 m depth, with O_2 concentrations varying by between 30 and 40 μmol kg-1 km-1.
+Given that the glider was sampling along a triangle of 12 km per side, the diameter of the structure must have been larger than about 16 km in order to be sampled continuously for a week's time-however, we are unable to estimate the full size of the structure and therefore to evaluate whether it was in the meso- or submesoscale range.